ibuybooks/haidut-collected-works/README.md

 <h3>📎 About:</h3>

-This project is a high-quality LuaLaTeX compilation of Haidut's work posted on the Ray Peat Forum, from the years 2013-2024.
+This project is a high-quality LuaLaTeX compilation of Haidut's writings posted on the Ray Peat Forum, from the years 2013-2024.

 <h3>📏 Improvements:</h3>